Vienna At Christmas – The Best 6 Things To Do (2026)

 #2.
 Christmas Markets

 Vienna is famous for its many Christmas Markets for a reason!
-Picture roasting chestnuts, sizzling sausages, hand made holiday gifts, and the famous Viennese Christmas punch, Weihnachtspunsch.
+Picture roasting chestnuts, sizzling sausages, candied apples, scented candles, hand made holiday gifts, and the famous Viennese Christmas punch, Weihnachtspunsch, and some hot spiced wine.

-Look for them from mid November through Christmas.
+Look for the markets from mid November through Christmas.
 They’re the life of the season and they pop up all over the city.
+Here are everyone’s favorites:

 #3.
 The Vienna State Opera